In Short

 2. Branding With Conscience

-If your business is interested in operating ethically and with conscience, it is important to make sure that your intended business name is not infringing another business’s registered trade mark.
-Additionally, you should also consider whether your logo may infringe on another person’s trade mark or copyright protections.
+If your business is interested in operating ethically and with conscience, it is important to ensure that your intended business name does not infringe on another business’s registered trade mark.
+You should also consider whether your logo may infringe on another person’s trade mark or copyright protections.

-When you register for a trade mark, you will need to consider whether any other identical or similar trade marks exist.
+When registering for a trade mark, you must consider whether any other identical or similar trade marks exist.
 Not only does this mean that your business can operate with lower risks, but it also indicates that you are interested in trading ethically, with respect for other businesses’ intellectual property.

 As mentioned above, having a registered trade mark associated with your business builds a reputation in the marketplace.
 This makes it easy for customers to find you and refer to you.
 It creates distinction from other businesses and competitors and helps you stand out in the crowd.

 Effective branding, and by proxy, applying for a trade mark registration, is a useful marketing tool to draw consumers to your business.
-Consumer trust in a brand is often extremely vital to the psychology of purchase decision making made by a consumer.
+Consumer trust in a brand is often extremely vital to the psychology of a consumer’s purchase decision-making.

 4. Psychology of Consumers

 In addition to building a reputation in the marketplace, a registered trade mark also impacts consumer psychology.
-A consumer who has the choice to purchase the same base product, under different potential brands, may consciously choose to purchase one brand over another.
+A consumer who can purchase the same base product under different potential brands may consciously purchase one brand over another.

 Brands and trade marks also possess the qualities of being status symbols.
 This is particularly relevant when considering trade marks owned by luxury brands, who often emphasise branding their products with heavy use of logos.
 Consumers may be drawn to this to make a social statement.

 Additionally, a particular logo may reinforce a specific idea.
-This occurs with many well known athletic and sportswear brands that reinforce and engage in motivational messaging in their slogans and symbols.
-Your business can build these types of profiles and create a brand story through a trade mark.
+This occurs with many well-known athletic and sportswear brands that reinforce and engage in motivational messaging in their slogans and symbols.
+Your business can build these profiles and create a brand story through a trade mark.

 5. Exclusive Rights